hwestman/k3-infrastructure/readme.md

 # install nodes
 -  Fedora media writer : https://getfedora.org/en/workstation/download/ (You can get the image there as well)
-- During installation of fedora - make sure partition uses full disks, defaults to 15 gb if set to auto
+- ssh-copy-id root@192.168.1.x
 - dnf check-update
 - sudo dnf upgrade
-- Set up NTP - it was set to manual by default
+- Set up NTP - it was set to manual by default in the webui for fedora
-- Set NIC name to the same for all nodes - task ansible:prepare
+- Set NIC name to the same for all nodes like so:
 ```
 sudo vim /etc/systemd/network/25-eth0.link